Rutgers logo

 Career Advising:

-The Senior Assistant Director will provide direct career advising service delivery primarily for doctoral students navigating their career journey (i.e., discover themselves, explore career and academic pathways, develop skills and competencies, and pursue their goals).
-They will also identify methods to expand advising capacity for this population.
+The Career Counseling Officer will provide direct career advising services primarily for doctoral students navigating their career journey (i.e., discover themselves, explore career and academic pathways, develop skills and competencies, and pursue their goals).
+They will also identify and implement strategies to expand advising capacity for this population, including group programming and scalable advising approaches.

 career advising